TradingView Algorithms: Build and Backtest Automated Strategies

 Statistical Arbitrage

-| Feature | How It Works In Simple Terms |
+| Feature | How It Works |

 |---|---|

-| Neural Network Forecasting | Uses deep learning on vast datasets (price, sentiment, on-chain data) to predict future price movements with high accuracy, processing data quickly on your device. |
+| Neural Network Forecasting | Uses deep learning on price, sentiment, and on-chain data to predict price direction.
+Processes locally for speed. |

-| Support Vector Machine (SVM) | Acts as a market "mood" classifier, labeling conditions as bull, bear, or sideways to help your strategy adapt its rules automatically. |
+| Support Vector Machine (SVM) | Classifies market as bull, bear, or sideways so the strategy adapts its rules automatically. |

-| Statistical Arbitrage | Finds pairs of correlated assets and profits when their price relationship temporarily breaks down, betting on it returning to normal. |
+| Statistical Arbitrage | Finds correlated asset pairs and trades when their price relationship temporarily breaks down. |

-What's Next in Algorithmic Trading?
-Key Trends for 2025
+Key Trends in Algorithmic Trading for 2025

-| Trend | What It's All About |
+| Trend | What It Covers |

 |---|---|

-| AI-Powered Analysis | Using advanced language models to read and interpret market news and social sentiment, giving your algorithms a deeper understanding of the "why" behind price moves. |
+| AI-Powered Analysis | Language models that read news and social sentiment to give algorithms context behind price moves. |

-| Multi-Asset Frameworks | Creating a single, unified TradingView strategy that can seamlessly work across different markets—like crypto, stocks, and forex—without needing to rebuild from scratch. |
+| Multi-Asset Frameworks | Single TradingView strategies that work across crypto, stocks, and forex without rebuilding. |

-| DeFi & Arbitrage Bots | Algorithms designed specifically to tap into the opportunities within Decentralized Finance (DeFi), such as capitalizing on price differences across exchanges or engaging with liquidity pools. |
+| DeFi Arbitrage Bots | Algorithms designed to capture price differences across exchanges and liquidity pools. |

 Best Practices for TradingView Algorithm Development